-forest OR grazing OR grass OR pasture OR agriculture OR crop OR land use OR puna OR paramo OR bofedal OR dam OR reservoir OR conservation OR management OR till OR terraces OR irrigation OR lake OR hydraulic OR ancient knowledge OR archaeology OR human OR people OR anthropogenic
+forestOR grazing OR grassOR pasture OR agriculture OR crop OR land use OR puna OR paramo OR bofedal OR dam OR reservoir OR conservation OR management OR till OR terraces OR irrigation OR lake OR hydraulic OR ancient knowledge OR archaeology OR human OR people OR anthropogenic

 For the grey literature, we searched in 35 different databases from specialist organizations, public institutions, and local repositories of private and public universities in the Andean region.
-The above-mentioned search criteria were adapted for the grey literature given the limited search capabilities of some of the databases.
+The above-mentioned search criteria were adapted for the

+120 grey literature given the limited search capabilities of some of the databases.
 Full details on the literature search are provided in the Supplement B, including the complete search terms, the number of records generated for specific searches, and the name, location, search dates in Scopus and the national and regional databases of research institutions, universities and specialist organizations.
 For international peer-reviewed literature, we used a test library of 20 references (Supplement E) that confirmed that the search strings captured relevant literature.

-2.2 Inclusion and exclusion criteria
+125 2.2 Inclusion and exclusion criteria

 The number of studies that were identified, screened, selected and included in the analysis is shown in a PRISMA flow diagram (Fig. 1).
 Between 10 January and 27 February 2020, we identified 1798 potentially relevant studies: 91 % corresponding to peer-reviewed articles and 9 % to grey literature.
 After removing duplicate studies, the dataset was reduced to 813 studies.

-These records were screened, and articles that fulfilled the following criteria were included in the database: (1) they present quantitative data on soil erosion or soil quality comparing sites with different land use and protective land cover, soil and water conservation measures, or elements of hydraulic regulation, (2) they are experimental studies including observational datasets or are modelling studies that are fully validated with field experiments or measurements, and (3) they were realized in the Andean region.
+These records were screened, and articles that fulfilled the following criteria were included in the database: (1) they present quantitative data on soil erosion or soil quality comparing sites with different land use and protective land cover, soil and water conservation measures, or elements of hydraulic regulation, (2) are based on field-based studies or validated with field experiments or measurements, and (3) study the Andean region.
 During the screening stage, we excluded 623 studies because of absence of quantitative on-site or off-site soil erosion or soil quality measurements.

-Figure 1.
+135 Figure 1.
 Flowchart resuming the results of literature search based on the PRISMA approach

-We assessed 190 studies in full-text, and further excluded 54 papers as the studies did not report quantitative measures of erosion rates or soil quality for different classes of land use and protective land cover, soil and water conservation measures, or elements of hydraulic regulation.
-At this stage, this mainly concerned scientific reports on landslides and landslide-related erosion events.
+We assessed 190 studies in full-text, and further excluded 53 studies based on the criteria described above.
+At this stage, this mainly concerned studies on landslides and landslide-related erosion events that did not allow us quantifying erosion rates on sites with different land use and protective land cover, soil and water conservation measures, or elements of hydraulic regulation.